FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 <img src="/assets/svgs/veech_alternative/FirstReturnSketch.svg" alt="A sketch on the partition of $I$." style="width: 40%; display: block; margin: 0 auto;">

 By Poincaré's recurrence theorem, this set will eventually return to $I$ (I will elaborate on this application below).
 So the first return map is well-defined.
 By construction, all of $J$ must return to the interior of $I$ at the same time (otherwise this would contradict the definition of $S$).
-Since our flow preserves the length of our segment, $J$ has to be mapped back to $I$ by a translation.
+Since our flow preserves the length and orientation of our segment, $J$ has to be mapped back to $I$ by a translation.

 The trajectory of $J$ forms a rectangle which has area at most that of the whole surface.
 Therefore, the time until the first return (or equivalently, the distance traveled) is less than $\text{Area}(M)/|J|$.